The Expanly Playbook

 The Marketing and Sales are the front-end of our learning loop.
 They test our value proposition in the real world every day.

-Data Capture: Pipedrive is our lab notebook.
+• Data Capture: Hubspot is our lab notebook.
 We meticulously log all interactions, objections, and feedback from leads.
 This raw data is a goldmine of insights.
 For marketing we track all relevant touchpoints, such as conversions, leads and website data.

 C. Customer Success: Closing the Learning Loop